itsgabrieloliver/react-vite-starter/README.md

+# Nubo Starter
-# React + Vite
+# React + Vite + Tailwind

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+It also installs Tailwind.

 Currently, two official plugins are available: